BigSoftVideo/DOTE/tips.md

 Anything you type in your Transcript is not saved until you decide to [save](projects.md#saving) it.
 And when you save, the changes are stored on your local computer's file system.
 If you create a new [Checkpoint](versioncontrol.md), then that does save the recent changes, but this is also manually triggered by the user.
-However, [Autosaving](versioncontrol.md) just creates a backup of the new changes since the last save.
+However, [Autobackup](versioncontrol.md) just creates a backup of the new changes since the last save.
-An autosave does _not_ save the current changes; it just creates a backup copy at fixed time intervals.
+An autobackup does _not_ save the current changes; it just creates a backup copy at fixed time intervals.

 ### How do I use _DOTE_ to create a Transcript from scratch? <a id='tip3'></a>